New women-only capsule hotel to open in central Tokyo as firm sees strong demand | The Japan Times

 While many in Japan may have the perception that capsule hotels are for middle-aged men, recent trends apparently differ.

-Yui said his firm had noticed a need for capsule hotels for women, as nine hours has been seeing female customers at its other four locations.
+Yui said his firm noticed a need for capsule hotels for women, as nine hours has been seeing female customers at its four other locations.

 In addition, more foreign tourists are staying at capsule hotels, with about half of the recent customers at nine hours hotels being international travelers, Yui added.